VishnuprabhaKJ/Vishnuprabhakj/README.md

 **Description:** This is the entry point of the application.
 It provides a menu for users to:
 - Add a new customer
 - Display an invoice for a customer
-- Display the total quantity sold for a customer
 - Display the total quantity sold for a product
 - Display the count of paid and unpaid invoices for a customer
 - Exit the application